 |PrintOpen table in new window

-Praziquantel (2 mg/L, prolonged bath) is the treatment of choice for monogenean infection in freshwater and marine ornamental fish.
+Praziquantel (5 mg/L, prolonged bath) is the treatment of choice for monogenean infection in freshwater and marine ornamental fish.
 Formalin is the only treatment option for food fish.
-Multiple treatments at weekly intervals are recommended for Dactylogyrus because eggs may be resistant to chemical treatment.
+When using formalin, multiple treatments at weekly intervals are recommended for egg-laying monogeneans, because eggs are resistant to chemical treatment.
 Organophosphates (0.25 mg/L, prolonged bath) have been used successfully in ornamental fish in the past, but treatment with praziquantel is considered more effective.
-Organophosphates should be avoided in systems containing elasmobranchs.
-Monogenes on marine fish can be removed using freshwater dips for 1–5 min, depending on the tolerance of the species; however, eggs will not be damaged or removed.
+Organophosphates should be avoided in systems containing elasmobranchs and some characins and cichlids.
+Many monogeneans on marine fish can be partially removed using freshwater dips for 1–5 min, depending on the tolerance of the species; however, eggs will not be damaged or removed.
 To prevent the disease, introduction of infected fish should be avoided.

 Leeches are parasitic bloodsuckers of fish and also serve as vectors for blood parasites of fish (eg, Trypanosoma, Cryptobia, and haemogregarines).
 They can produce a debilitating anemia due to chronic blood loss and disease.
-Leech infestations are most common in wild fish, but aquarium and pond infestations can occur by introduction of infested fish, plants, etc. Organophosphates (0.25 mg/L, prolonged bath) are effective but not approved for use in food fish.
+Leech infestations are most common in wild fish, but aquarium and pond infestations can occur by introduction of infested fish, plants, etc. Heavily infested fishes have been observed to swim primarily at the water surface, often with their dorsum exposed.
+Fishes exhibiting this behavior also suffer from ulcerative lesions of the exposed skin.
+Organophosphates (0.25 mg/L, prolonged bath) are somewhat effective but not approved for use in food fish.
 Further, environmental regulations may restrict use in outdoor ponds.
-Multiple treatments may be required to control leeches because eggs are resilient and juveniles may continue to hatch.
+Multiple treatments may be required to control leeches, because eggs are resilient and juveniles may continue to hatch.
 Preventive measures include avoiding leeches (ie, effective quarantine).
 Infestations in recreational fishing ponds are often self-limiting.